propalparolnapervom/CLOUD/AWS/Example/EKS/Update/EKS_Update_Steps.md

 # Preparation

+## Subnets have free IP
-> NOTE: To update the cluster, Amazon EKS requires two to three free IP addresses from the subnets that were provided when you created the cluster.
+To update the cluster, Amazon EKS requires two to three free IP addresses from the subnets that were provided when you created the cluster.
-> If these subnets don't have available IP addresses, then the update can fail.
+If these subnets don't have available IP addresses, then the update can fail.

+For example, go to the subnet in AWS Management console, select the subnet, see `Details` tab for free IPs.

+## Subnets are original ones
-> Additionally, if any of the subnets or security groups that were provided during cluster creation have been deleted, the cluster update process can fail.
+if any of the subnets or security groups that were provided during cluster creation have been deleted, the cluster update process can fail.

 # Update EKS cluster (control plane)